Magick and Yoga Threefold Truth

 - Chastity means accepting to be committed to a particular method and discipline and remaining faithful to that commitment.

-* It is dangerous to mix different yoga methods.
+- Mixing different yoga methods is impractical and may even cause harm to the person.
 We strongly advise against it.
-Those intending to begin practical work with us must be prepared to make a fresh start with our methods of ritual magick and yoga.
+Ritual magick requires a coherent symbol of the universe as basis.
+Those intending to begin practical work with us must be prepared to make a fresh start with our methods of yoga and ritual magick.

 Magick and Yoga Eightfold Truth